shinyquagsire23/M_X-RuinsofAlph/README.md

 Original standalone program by Mastermind_X.

-Port to Pokémon Emerald by diegoisawesome and mwksoul.
+Port to Pokémon Emerald by Diegoisawesome and mwksoul.

-Port to Pokémon FireRed by shinyquagsire23 and diegoisawesome.
+Port to Pokémon FireRed by Shiny Quagsire and Diegoisawesome.

 Released under the GPLv3 licence.